L.M.Reid creates delicious recipes and gives step-by-step instructions with photos so you can learn how to make them at home.

-This is an easy stuffed boneless skinless chicken breast recipe.
-This is also my own homemade stuffing recipe for your roast chicken dinner.
-Cooking chicken in the oven is quick and easy.
-Here are some great recipes.
-There are step-by-step instructions with plenty of videos and photos.
+This is an easy stuffed, boneless, and skinless chicken breast recipe.
+I have also included my homemade stuffing recipe to accompany your roast chicken dinner.
+I show you how to cook chicken breasts in the oven with these step-by-step instructions, videos, and my own photos.

 - 9 large chicken breast pieces

-- 1 large uncut white bread loaf; bought the day before, opened to let it go stale.
+- 1 large uncut white bread loaf (800g); bought the day before and opened to let it go stale

 - 4 large onions

 - 40 grams fresh parsley

 - Turn on the oven to preheat as you prepare the homemade stuffing.

 - Break up the uncut white loaf into small pieces and place in a large bowl.
 Add the packet of breadcrumbs and mix in well.

 - Cut a large bunch of the parsley into small pieces and add to the breadcrumbs.